YaseiTanuki/Memory-Storage/README.md

 ## Visual
 This site is available online.
 You may want to take a look: [Memory Storage](https://memory-storage.netlify.app) <br/>

+> [!IMPORTANT]
+> Due to lack of security, you should neither use your commonly used password nor upload your private images to it.

+> [!NOTE]
-P/s: I'm using free hosting service (Render), which will automatically spun down after 15 minutes of inactivity.
+> I'm using free hosting service (Render), which will automatically spun down after 15 minutes of inactivity.
 Render spins it up again when a new requset come.
 Which mean, the first time you send request (Register, login... etc), it will takes sometime.<br/>

 ## Installation
 If you want this site to run locally<br/>